wilsonmar/wilsonmar.github.io/_posts/2021-06-05-azure-devops.md

    <br /><br />
    <a target="_blank" title="shown at Connect() 2017" href="https://www.youtube.com/watch?v=urcmaFVQnF4">VIDEO: IoT demo</a> shows the app powered by Azure <a target="_blank" href="https://aka.ms/azure-digital-twins">Digital Twins</a> to control lights and temperature of the hotel rooms, Dynamics 365, mobile Hololens for wayfinding. <a target="_blank" title="December 13th, 2017"  href="https://devblogs.microsoft.com/visualstudio/connect-2017-smarthotel360-demo-apps-and-architecture/">Demo Apps and Architecture</a>.
 See the <a target="_blank" href="https://aka.ms/smarthotel360-FacilityManagement">Facilities Management website running live here</a> (admin/admin).
    <br /><br />
-   Azure superfan Gregor Suttie <a target="_blank" href="https://gregorsuttie.com/2018/10/31/how-to-get-started-with-azure-devops/">How to get started with Azure DevOps</a> describes the steps using SmartHotel360.
+   STAR: Azure superfan Gregor Suttie <a target="_blank" href="https://gregorsuttie.com/2018/10/31/how-to-get-started-with-azure-devops/">How to get started with Azure DevOps</a> describes the steps using SmartHotel360.

    * "MyHealthClinic" defines an ASP.NET Core app that deploys to Azure App Service.